 What are dummy teeth?

 For a long time, many parents have relied on dummies, or pacifiers, to calm their babies.
-The soft, nipple-shaped device is comforting for infants to suck on, often helping soothe them and send them to sleep.
+The soft, nipple-shaped device is comforting for infants to suck on, helping soothe and send them to sleep.
 But are dummies really a good idea?
 Some may say no, and one of the primary reasons for this is dummy teeth.